A stochastic differential equation SIS model on network under Markovian switching: Introduction

 In epidemiology, many authors have considered random switching systems, whose distinctive feature is the coexistence of a continuous dynamics and discrete events (random jumps at points in time).
 In \cite{gray2012sis}, the authors discuss the effect of a random switching environment on the SIS epidemic model using a finite state Markov chain.
 Other kinds of epidemic models under Markovian regime switching are studied in \cite{greenhalgh2016modelling,li2017threshold}.
 Nevertheless, aforementioned epidemic models are based on the traditional homogeneous compartment models which do not take into account the topology of social contact networks.
-With regard to the spread of the epidemic in networks under regime switching, in \cite{prakash2010virus} and \cite{sanatkar2015epidemic} the authors study the deterministic switching between networks in discrete-time and continuous-time respectively, getting an epidemic threshold.
+With regard to the spread of the epidemic in networks under regime switching in \cite{prakash2010virus} and \cite{sanatkar2015epidemic}, the authors study the switching between networks in discrete-time and continuous-time respectively, getting an epidemic threshold.
 The networks switching they used is deterministic and periodic.
 A random switching mechanism is considered, e.g., in \cite{ogura2015disease,cao2019n}, where the authors investigate the so-called switched $N$-intertwined mean-field model.
-Basically, they consider a piece-wise deterministic Markov process, where the deterministic continuous part is governed by the $N$-intertwined mean-field equation \cite{VanMieghem2009}.\\ \so{ In recent years, there has been also a growing interest in hybrid diffusion systems (often called regime-switching diffusions) \cite{zhu2007asymptotic}, where the continuous component between jumps follows a stochastic differential equation.
+Basically, they consider a piece-wise deterministic Markov process, where the deterministic continuous part is governed by the $N$-intertwined mean-field equation \cite{van2009virus}.\\ In recent years, there has been also a growing interest in hybrid diffusion systems (often called regime-switching diffusions) \cite{zhu2007asymptotic}, where the continuous component between jumps follows a stochastic differential equation.
 Thus, we have a diffusion process living in a random environment (depicted by the finite-state jumping process).
-Regime-switching diffusions provide a more realistic description for many field of application, including epidemiology and population dynamics. \cite{han2013stochastic,zhang2016stationary,jin2018asymptotic, lin2019ergodicity,wang2019dynamical,lan2019stochastic,li2009population,du2016conditions}.
-However, to the best of our knowledge, hybrid diffusion epidemic models that consider a network structured population are still missing}.
-Thus, our work is the first attempt to fill this gap.
-We will define precisely our model and the results obtained in the next subsection.
+Regime-switching diffusions provide a more realistic description for many fields of application, including epidemiology and population dynamics \cite{han2013stochastic,zhang2016stationary,jin2018asymptotic, lin2019ergodicity,wang2019dynamical,lan2019stochastic,li2009population,du2016conditions, el2021stochastic,wei2021bifurcation}.
+Recently, the long-term behavior of a regime-switching diffusion SIS epidemic model, obtained by combining the model in \cite{cai2019stochastic} with that in \cite{gray2012sis}, has been investigated in \cite{cai2021stochastic}.
+A class of SIS hybrid diffusion models is studied also in \cite{tran2021optimal}, where the authors focus on an optimal control problem.